KATRIN BOLOVTSOVA via Pexels

 A rep who joins your company starts with baseline trust.
 They assume the company will pay them what they're owed.
 The commission process is a black box they haven't examined.

-Third error — or even the suspicion of one — tips the balance.
-The rep no longer assumes the numbers are correct.
-They assume the numbers might be wrong.
-Shadow accounting begins.
+Third error — or even the suspicion of one — fundamentally changes the relationship.
+The rep no longer assumes the numbers are correct by default.
+They assume the numbers might be wrong and require verification.
+Shadow accounting begins, diverting 3–5 hours per rep per month away from selling activities.

 What Reps Actually Think

-These interpretations may not be fair.
-The person running the commission spreadsheet is probably doing their best with limited tools.
-But fairness isn't the point.
-Perception is.
+These interpretations may not reflect the actual cause — the person running the commission spreadsheet is probably doing their best with limited tools.
+But perception drives behaviour, not reality.

 The Compound Effect of Lost Trust

 Trust damage from commission errors doesn't stay contained.
-It spreads and compounds.
+It spreads across three dimensions and compounds over time.

 It Spreads Across the Team

-Sales teams talk.
-When one rep discovers an error, others hear about it.
-The warning circulates: check your statements carefully.
-A single error affecting one rep can shift the trust posture of the entire team.
+Sales teams communicate informally but effectively.
+When one rep discovers an error, others hear about it within days.
+The warning circulates through Slack channels, coffee conversations, and after-meeting debriefs: check your statements carefully.
+A single error affecting one rep can shift the trust posture of the entire team — creating an organisation-wide increase in verification time and cognitive load.

 It Spreads Across Time

-An error discovered today casts doubt on calculations from months ago.
+An error discovered today casts doubt on calculations from previous periods.
 The rep wonders: was last quarter's commission right?
+What about the deal that closed in Q3?
 Historical trust is retroactively undermined.
+This temporal spread means that a single error's impact extends backwards through months of previously-accepted statements.

 It Compounds Through Behaviour

-Shadow accounting takes time.
-Defensive scrutiny takes mental energy.
+Shadow accounting consumes time — typically 30–60 minutes per week per rep. Defensive scrutiny consumes mental energy and creates background cognitive load that diverts attention from high-value selling activities.
 These costs are invisible to the company but real to the rep. Over time, the accumulated burden affects morale, engagement, and eventually retention.
 For more on how these errors occur, see our guide to common commission calculation errors.

 According to research from SANDS Partners, commission errors are "a misfire that cannot be disarmed" — a single mistake undermines trust and calls into question the organisation's ability to function properly.